vhelin/wla-dx/doc/extraflags.rst

 ==============================

-When you supply WLA with the flag ``x`` it will maintain few useful definitions while compiling your source codes.
+When you supply WLA with the flag ``x`` it will maintain few useful definitions and labels while compiling your source codes.
 Please use the enhanced error reporting engine (so don't use flag ``f``) in conjunction with flag ``x`` as some of the definitions require extra information about the flow of the data which isn't available when using the old, crippled error reporting engine.

-Here's a list of what you get when you use flag ``x``:
+Here's a list of definitions you get when you use flag ``x``:

 +------------------+--------------------------------------------------------+
 | ``WLA_FILENAME`` | A string definition holding the file name WLA is       |